Gdschaf/PokedexAndroidApp/README.md

 ## Feedback

-I received some great feedback and took that feedback to make improvements as well as took it upon myself to make more improvements. <br>
+I received some great feedback which helped me make improvements. <br>
-I added dagger hilt.
-I'm more familiar with dagger2, just because in my past experience the library I'm used to was built on top of dagger2, and I thought the scoping in dagger hilt was a little interesting.
-That being said, there wasn't a ton to inject but it did come in handy a few times.<br>
+I added dagger hilt to the project.
+There wasn't a ton to inject but it cleans up somethings and really comes in handy. <br>
 I touched on the view model tests cases a bit above but added test cases for both view models.
 They are fairly similar since they kind of do the same stuff. <br>
-There was a little graphical bug where the loading circle would freeze during the mapping of the network data to the presentation data.
-I moved that to the IO thread and then come back to the main thread to set the state in the view model. <br>
-Speaking of view model states, I added state data classes to both view models so instead of the composables looking at like, 5 different variables, it can now just look at the view model state and update when that changes. <br>
+I reworked that state data in the view models and included data classes for each view model's data.
+This way the composable only has to look at one variable for updating. <br>
 I moved the fetchData outside of the init in both view models for testing.
-To prevent that from getting called a million times I added a loading status enum to both view models so it knows when it's loading, has an error, has or hasn't been initialized.
+To prevent that from getting called a million times I added a loading status enum to both view models so it knows when it's loading, has an error, or has/hasn't been initialized.
 All of which is tested in the view model unit tests. <br>
 I also did many general passes to improve and clean up code.
 I also added ktlint to make sure everything was formatted correctly. <br>
+There's a bunch more little things I did to improve readability, scalability, and reliability and I'm sure I could keep improving it further, but I'm really happy with the feedback provided and the updates made.

 ## Summary